techno-sorcery/techno-sorcery.github.io/main/md/about.md

 I'm admittedly not using anything special, mostly vanilla HTML/CSS/JS with a bit of Jquery and a home-rolled static site generator.
 For hosting, I'm using GitHub Pages with a GoDaddy .com domain.<br><br>

 **What computer are you using?**
-My main computer is a 2012 ThinkPad T530 I got from a swap meet for $20.
-I've put a small bit of money into getting a (really nice) FHD screen, classic-style keyboard, quad-core i7, and extended battery.
+My main computer is a 2017 ThinkPad P51 I got from a swap meet for $50.
+For that unbelievably low price, it came with an i7 7820HQ, Quadro M1200 GPU, and FHD IPS screen.
+I've put a small bit of money into upgrading the RAM to 32GB, and getting a 500GB NVME drive.
 It has replaced my vastly more powerful desktop since I prefer to use one computer for everything.
-When I get back to my room, I just set it into the dock and my peripherals are magically connected.<br><br>
+When I get back to my room, I just set it into the dock and my peripherals are automatically connected.<br><br>

 **What OS do you use?**
 Debian Linux.
 Tried Arch for a bit, but it broke after an update because I hadn't done one in two months.
 Debian is for people who don't want to babysit their OS.
 The (thoroughly tested) main repo doesn't get updated until the next version is released, preventing sporadic breakdowns.
-Rather than being forced to adopt a rolling-release model, you can choose to install up-to-date software from the backports repo.<br><br>
+Rather than being forced to adopt a rolling-release model, you can choose to install up-to-date software from the backports repo (or a flatpak).<br><br>

 **What's the site background from?**
 It's a wallpaper sourced from MacOS 8, ever-so-slightly desaturated as to appear less jarring online.
 No, I'm not going to change it to something you think looks better.<br><br>